Colossal squid: Largest known specimen

-The largest recorded specimen was a female, which are thought to be larger than males, captured in February 2007 by a New Zealand fishing boat in the Ross Sea off of Antarctica.
-The squid was close to dead when it was captured and subsequently was taken back to New Zealand for scientific study.
+The largest recorded specimen was a female, which are thought to be larger than males, captured in February 2007 by a New Zealand fishing boat in the Ross Sea off Antarctica.
+The squid was close to death when it was captured and subsequently was taken back to New Zealand for scientific study.
 The specimen was initially estimated to measure about 10 metres in total length and weigh about 450 kg.

 Defrosting and dissection, April–May 2008

 Thawing and dissection of the specimen took place at the Museum of New Zealand Te Papa Tongarewa.
-AUT biologist Steve O'Shea, Tsunemi Kubodera, and AUT biologist Kat Bolstad were invited to the museum to aid in the process.
+AUT biologist Steve O'Shea, Tsunemi Kubodera, and AUT biologist Kat Bolstad were invited to the museum to aid in the process, joined by Marine Ecologist Mark Fenwick and Dutch scientist Olaf Blaauw.
 Media reports suggested scientists at the museum were considering using a giant microwave to defrost the squid because thawing it at room temperature would take several days and it would likely begin to decompose on the outside while the core remained frozen.
 However, they later opted for the more conventional approach of thawing the specimen in a bath of salt water.
-After thawing, it was found that the specimen was 495 kg with a mantle length of 2.5 m and total length of only 4.2 m, probably because the tentacles shrank once the squid was dead.
+After thawing, it was found that the specimen was 495 kg with a mantle length of 2.5 m and a total length of only 4.2 m, probably because the tentacles shrank once the squid was dead.

 Parts of the specimen have been examined: